Visit by Pope Francis to the Philippines: Day 4: January 18, Sunday

 After the meeting, Pope Francis circled the university in the popemobile and then met with about 24,000 youth representatives gathered at Santo Tomas Field.
 The general public were also present in other parts of the university.

 At the Quirino Grandstand in Luneta Park, the pope held his third and concluding Mass in the Philippines.
-The Metro Manila Development Authority estimated that six million people attended, exceeding the five million during John Paul's Mass there for World Youth Day in January 1995; the BBC reported this as the largest papal gathering in history.
+The Metropolitan Manila Development Authority estimated that six million people attended, exceeding the five million during John Paul's Mass there for World Youth Day in January 1995; the BBC reported this as the largest papal gathering in history.
 After the Mass, the crowd sang the 1995 World Youth Day anthem "Tell the World of His Love", followed by the visit's official theme song "We Are All God's Children" led by Jamie Rivera.

 Day 5: January 19, Monday

 Pope Francis attended a leave-taking ceremony at the Presidential Pavilion in Villamor Air Base, with a sendoff by then-President Benigno Aquino III, his Cabinet secretaries, and a number of Catholic bishops, before flying back to Rome.
-The pope departed Manila at 10:12 am PST on a chartered Philippine Airlines Airbus A340-300 (Reg.
-RP-C3439 flight no. PR8010 callsign Shepherd One).
+The pope departed Manila at 10:12 am PST on a chartered Philippine Airlines Airbus A340-300 (flight PR8010, registered RP-C3439, callsign Shepherd One).

 The delegation of religious officials and politicians who were present at the leave-taking ceremony of the pope at the airbase included: